Deploy with git push

 So, open PuTTYgen and:

-• in the Parameters page be sure to check SSH-2 RSA and 2048 for the Number of bits in a generated key
+• in the Parameters page be sure to select the type of key to generate

 • Hit the Generate button and move randomly your mouse over the PuTTYgen window